Jamie Blosser, Executive Director

 Jamie Blosser, Executive Director, firstname.lastname@example.org

 Robert is a visual storyteller whose work changes what people feel and know about ideas, products, and companies.
-A dual Mexican American Citizen, he has directed and produced projects in the United States, France, Brazil, Mexico, Jamaica, Haiti, and Italy.
-His work focuses on the applied impact of film, design, and social entrepreneurship.
-His portfolio includes work with families of disappeared women in Mexico, 4.5M aggregate video views, and $15M in sales & investment.
-He received his MFA in Media Arts & MA in Visual Critical Studies from California College of the Arts, his BA in Latin Languages & BFA in Painting from the University of New Mexico, and studied at the United States Military Academy at West Point.
+He has directed films, social entrepreneurship projects, and company launches in the United States, France, Brazil, Mexico, Canada, Jamaica, Haiti, and Italy.
+His work focuses on the applied impact of story, design, brand, and image.
+His portfolio includes work within areas of conflict in Mexico & Brazil, 5.5 million aggregate online video views, and $20 million in sales & investment.
+He received his Masters Degrees from California College of the Arts (Masters of Fine Arts in Media Arts, & Masters of Arts in Visual Critical Studies), his Bachelors Degrees from the University of New Mexico (Bachelors of Arts in Latin Languages, & Bachelors of Fine Arts in Painting), and attended the United States Military Academy at West Point.

 Franco Andres, SFAI Post-Graduate Fellow & Logistics Manager, email@example.com

 Franco Andres makes work located at the intersection of the naturally occurring and the manufactured.
-Careful attention is paid to material content and socially inscribed relationships firmly situating his oeuvre within the tradition of Installation Art.
+Careful attention is paid to material content and socially inscribed relationships firmly situating his oeuvre within the sculpture tradition.
 Andres grew up in Miami, FL and after a stint as a pre-medical student at the University of Miami moved to New York City where he studied at the School of Visual Arts and embarked on a career working with interiors.
-A move from San Francisco to Santa Fe prompted a shift in sensibility contributing to his current work’s decidedly post-minimalist gestural aesthetic.
-In addition to being the SFAI Post-Graduate Fellow, he is a SITE Scholar.
-Andres holds a BFA in Studio Art from Santa Fe University of Art and Design.
-As the SFAI Post-Graduate Fellow Andres liaises between SFAI, community organizations, and schools including Santa Fe University of Art and Design to develop meaningful engagement designed to link SFAI artists-in-residence with students, faculty, and community partners resulting in reciprocal collaborative programming.
-Andres also oversees the SFAI Volunteer and SFAI Internship-for-Credit programs to assist students in honing existing talents and cultivating new professional skills as part of a not-for-profit focused on answering the most pressing social issues of our time.
+A move From San Francisco to Santa Fe prompted a shift in sensibility contributing to his current work’s gestural aesthetic.
+As the SFAI Post-Graduate Fellow, Andres liaises between SFAI, community organizations, and schools including Santa Fe University of Art and Design to develop meaningful engagement designed to link SFAI artists-in-residence with students, faculty, and community partners resulting in reciprocal collaborative programming.
+Andres also oversees the SFAI Volunteer and SFAI Internship-for-Credit programs to assist students in honing existing talents and cultivating new professional skills as part of a not-for-profit focused on addressing the most pressing social issues of our time.
+Andres holds a BFA in Studio Arts from Santa Fe University of Art and Design and is a SITE Scholar.